AlexMarshall12/AlexMarshall12.github.io/_posts/2016-04-24-manga-learn.md

 Most of the time, its just kind of a bland brownish grey.
 There are 2 reasons for this.

 1. We didn't train enough images - no question about it.
 To truly test this model, we should put all of our manga images into the model.
 The fact that it can detect features such as feet while not knowing what colors to use is further testament to this.
-Since the object segmentations/recognition piece has essentially already been trained when use use the VGG16 weights, it makes sense that it would be good at this part while failing at the colorization part.
+Since the object segmentations/recognition piece has essentially already been trained when we use the VGG16 weights, it makes sense that it would be good at this part while failing at the colorization part.
 It simply hasn't seen enough examples to know what color a foot should be.
 This is clearly an avoidable problem - we simply need to feed it more data!

 2. The linear nature of a color space and our error function mean that when the model is trying to minimize the loss, it simply guesses the middle of the road - brownish grey.
 Even if a shape is perfectly recognized as a flag for instance, pure blue is very far away from pure red in euclidean terms which the optimizer uses to judge correctness.
 Middle of the road greyish brown is relatively close to every true color just because it is in the middle of the color space.
 Thus when our poor model is trying to predict a flag to be blue or red (both reasonable choices), it learns to throw up its hands and guess greyish brown every time because this minimizes the penalization it sees for each wrong guess.
 This is a more worrysome issue than the one described above.
 No matter how many images we train, greyish brown will remain a reasonable choice for a model to guess over and over again.
 Thus, perhaps a change in achitecture is afoot!

 For this, we go back to Richard Zhang's approach.
-He mentions this issue in his paper and comes up with 2 execellent workarounds.
-First of all, instead of treating this as a regression problem, we will quantize the output color space and thus the task become classifying each pixel into one of these quantized color bins.
+He mentions this issue in his paper and comes up with an execellent workaround.
+Istead of treating this as a regression problem, we will quantize the output color space and thus the task become classifying each pixel into one of these quantized color bins.
 Specifically, our task is to predict a probability distribution for each pixel of the image where each probability is the likelyhood of it belonging to a particular bin.
 We then select the most likely bin and color the pixel as such.
 This way, rather than judging each guess as "correct" or "incorrect", we can jugde a guess by its predictive power against each bin.
 This type of evaluation gives an optimizer much more information for it to improve the next time around.

-Richard goes further to weight each guess by its "rarity".
-If the model is thinking about predicting neon pink for instance, we would prefer it to "go with its gut", to "shoot for the stars" and guess neon pink than to simply hazard another greyish brown guess.
-Thus outlandish guesses are counted towards the total loss less than common guesses.
-For our first attempt, we will leave this out though adding it to the loss function may be necessary if the greyish brown trend continues...

 ##My Model